homebase/php-tools/scripts/README.md

-Do NOT run scripts from this directory, run them from parent one
+Do NOT run scripts from this directory, run them from parent one (php-tools)